vedesh1337/mg_winter_castle_partii-Global-stripper/README.md

 - Added text messages, what you need to do to survive during boss attacks
 - Changed the position of some cameras during cutscenes
 - Added Russian language support
+- Some items will now be picked up automatically after the cutscene